bio4j/bio4j-titan/docs/ImportingTitanBio4j.md

 ### Importing process expected time

-> All these tests were performed on a **hi1.4xlarge** instance using 40G of memory for the Java process
+> All these tests were performed on a **hi1.4xlarge** instance using 40G of memory for the Java process.
+The only configuration value that was changed was "autotype" = "none"

 Gene Ontology | Enzyme DB | NCBI Taxonomy | Uniprot (SwissProt) | Uniprot (TrEMBL) |  UniRef | Protein Interactions (SwissProt) | Protein Interactions (TrEMBL) |
 --- | --- | --- | --- | --- | --- | --- | --- |